Danielle Moonstar: Dead Souls and Uncanny X-Men

 Mirage's next major appearance is in the 2018 limited series The New Mutants: Dead Souls.
 When Karma sends her to investigate an explosion in Canterbury, Connecticut, Mirage succumbs to a transmode virus infection after coming into contact with the remains of former New Mutants teammate Warlock.
 Merging with the techno-organic alien, she becomes the gestalt entity Moonlock and subsequently infects Magik, Wolfsbane, Strong Guy, and later Karma.
 She and her infected friends are acquired by the Office of National Emergency (O*N*E) and forced into service as Sentinel-like mutant hunters and killers.

 Mirage and the other infected New Mutants are later freed from O*N*E and cured of the virus by the X-Men.
 The virus restores her mutant powers and she joins the X-Men, appearing regularly in Uncanny X-Men (vol. 5) until the series' conclusion in late 2019.

 During her tenure with the X-Men, Mirage appears in the 2019 "The War of the Realms" storyline as the last living Valkyrie, fighting against the invading forces of Malekith alongside her teammates.
-After Wolfsbane is beaten to death, Mirage's psionic rapport with her notifies her and the other X-Men of their former teammate's passing and she attends Wolfsbane's funeral.
+After Wolfsbane is beaten to death, Mirage's psionic rapport with her notifies her of her former teammate's death and she later attends Wolfsbane's funeral.